Tuesday, April 16, 2024

 I had purchased my return flight home by transferring Amex points to Aeromexico for a First Class seat.
 Even though they were able to put me on a flight the next day, it was only in Economy which was frustrating since I burned those miles.
 I reached out to Aeromexico when I was home, asking for reimbursement of the miles I spent and also compensation for the loss of a work day.
 They ended up giving me $300 but no miles.
 I will not willingly choose to fly with them again.
 I mean the fact that they don't offer wine on a flight alone is enough for me to feel that way!

-All photos of Mexico City here.
-Oaxaca report coming soon.
+All photos of Mexico City here

 Sunday, March 3, 2024